cjus/node-neo4j-presentation/presentation/readme.md

 <img src="alex-introduces-tom-and-susan.png" width="300"/>

-When lots of nodes and links exist, graphs can become quite complex, such as the web of social and business relationships found on Facebook and LinkedIn.
+When lots of nodes and links exist, graphs can become quite complex, such as in the web of social and business relationships found on Facebook and LinkedIn.

 <img src="graph4.jpg" width="500"/>